iMicknl/python-sagemcom-api/README.md

 If you are not sure which encryption method to use, you can leave it empty or pass `None` and use `get_encryption_method` to determine the encryption method.

-`get_encryption_method` will return an `EncryptionMethod` or `None` when no match is found.
+`get_encryption_method` will return an `EncryptionMethod` when a match is found.
 Best would be to use this function only during your initial investigation.

+This function will throw a `LoginTimeoutException` when no match is found, since this is still a HTTP Time Out.
+We are not sure if this is caused by the wrong encrypton method, or by using an inaccessible host.

 ### Handle exceptions